Documentation

 --model=<file>*YFull path and file name for target Hackolade model.
 Extension .json is optional

---path=<file>*YSpecify the directory path where the forward-engineered files will be created.
+--path=<file>*YSpecify the directory path and file name where the forward-engineered files will be created.

 --outputType=< jsonschema | jsondata | yamldata | script | schemaregistry >YSpecify the type of output (JSON Schema, sample JSON data, sample YAML data, script, or schemaregistry) [default: jsonschema] This allows output of the script corresponding to the target of the specified model, e.g.: CQL for Cassandra, HQL for Hive, etc...
 It also allows the publication of Avro, ProtoBuf, and JSON schemas to schema registry instances